Tom Lewis (Australian politician): Premier

+Lewis in 1965, at the start of his ministerial career under Askin.

 Askin announced his resignation late in 1974, and Lewis was chosen as leader over Willis and Justice Minister John Maddison.
 He was sworn in on as Premier on 3 January 1975.
 He was elected during an uneasy time for the Liberal government, being engaged in almost daily warfare with the Whitlam Labor Government in Canberra, most notably over the Medibank health care scheme, to which New South Wales was the last state to sign.

 The defining moment of the Lewis government was the decision taken by Lewis to break with convention when Whitlam appointed his Attorney-General, Lionel Murphy, a Senator from New South Wales, to the High Court of Australia.
 In a break with long-standing convention, Lewis refused to appoint a replacement Senator from the same party, instead appointing the 72-year-old Mayor of Albury, Cleaver Bunton.
 This triggered immediate outrage, not only from the Labor Party but also the executive of the Liberal party.

 By the end of 1975, Lewis' image was badly damaged and he soon lost the confidence of his party.
 Sentiment was growing in favour of replacing him with Sir Eric Willis.
 At a caucus meeting on 20 January 1976, parliamentary backbencher Neil Pickard called a spill motion, which was carried 22 votes to 11.
 Lewis opted not to try to regain his post, leaving Willis to take the leadership unopposed.
 Lewis's term as Premier came to an end on 23 January 1976, his 54th birthday.
 Lewis was the only non-elected non-Labor premier who did not take the Coalition into an election.